TwixmixyJanet/code-quiz/README.md

 ## Usage

-This is a password generator designed to produce a randomly generated password through various criteria.
+This is a code quiz app which gives the user a timed quiz of preset questions and answers.
 If you would like to use this app follow the installation steps and curate it to your needs.
-If you would like to use this app to generate a password, follow the steps under the description above and click the link at the top of this page.
+If you would like to use this app to quiz your knowledge, follow the steps under the description above and click the link at the top of this page.

 ## License